Luke-ebbis/R-image-plotter/README.md

 # The `pictuR` programme

-The `pictuR` programme plots an pdf with images and allows for the optional creation of a description from a `csv` file.
-If you want a description, put a `csv` file in the zip that has a name and a description colunm.
+The `pictuR` programme plots an pdf with images and allows for the optional creation of a description from a `tsv` file.
+If you want a description, put a `tsv` file in the zip that has a name and a description colunm.
 Example of the zip:
 ```
 figures.zip/
-├── description.csv
+├── description.tsv
 ├── P1070164 (Klein).JPG
 ├── P1070165 (Klein).JPG
 ├── P1070166 (Klein).JPG